-In the first century AD the geographer, Strabo, identified the first Greek asbestos quarry on the Island of Evvoia.
+In the first century AD the geographer Strabo identified the first Greek asbestos quarry on the Island of Evvoia.
 Fibrous stone threads were combed and spun like wool in the process of making cloth-like products.
-As an example of Roman knowledge of its fire-retardant properties, Strabo writes, ""which is combed out and woven, so that the woven material is made into towels, and, when these are soiled, they are thrown into fire and cleansed, just as linens are cleansed by washing."
+As an example of Roman knowledge of its fire-retardant properties, Strabo writes, "...which is combed out and woven, so that the woven material is made into towels, and, when these are soiled, they are thrown into fire and cleansed, just as linens are cleansed by washing."

 Asbestos was widely known in other cultures as well.
 The Ancient Egyptians embalmed pharaohs with it and made clothing containing asbestos fibres to improve durability.
 Ancient Scandinavian peoples mixed it in pottery and sealed cracks in their log huts with it.
-The Persians imported 'stone wool' from India and they thought that this material was made from the hair of small rat-like animal, which lived in fire and died by water.
+The Persians imported 'stone wool' from India and they thought that this material was made from the hair of a small rat-like animal, which lived in fire and died by water.
 When the Persians burned the bodies of their dead, they first wrapped them in linen called linum vivum, woven from the stone asbestos.
 Put into the fire, this cloth wouldn't burn, and so the ashes were preserved and kept safe to be put into the sepulcher.

 In medieval times it was used as insulation in suits of armour.
 The Emperor Charlemagne reportedly used an asbestos tablecloth to convince some barbarian guests that he had supernatural powers, by throwing it into a fire and pulling it out unsinged.
-There is also obscure evidence of medieval merchants selling asbestos crosses, citing their resistance to fire as evidence that they were made from wood from 'the true cross'.
+There is also obscure evidence of medieval merchants selling asbestos crosses, citing their resistance to fire as evidence that they were made from the wood of 'the true cross'.